gem/oq-engine/doc/manual/oq-manual.rst

    function can be used for representing continuous fragilityfunctions.

--  ``imls``: mandatory; this element specifies aspects related to the intensity measure used by the the fragilityfunction.
+-  ``imls``: mandatory; this element specifies aspects related to the intensity measure used by the the *Fragility Function*.
 The range of intensity levels for which the continuous fragilityfunctions are valid is specified using the attributes ``minIML`` and ``maxIML``.
 In addition, it is also necessary to define the intensity measure type